 I live in a tenement too, with my boyfriend.
-My parents are in the same building as well as some other people.
+My parents are in the same building as well, as some other people.
 We were renting and the owner died, so it’s ours now and it’s a great place.
-We just have to pay the taxes on the house for 15 years to take over ownership.
+We just have to pay the taxes on the house for 15 years to take over ownership of the property.

 • How would you recommend that tourists go about seeing the real La Boca?

 It seems like a lot of them pay for a tour where they come on a bus and eat and see a dance show, but they really don’t see the neighborhood.